akenvdio/PA2-NUMPY-2ECEA-DIONALDO/README.md

 ### **NUMPY**
 #### Submitted by Pierre Van Aken A. Dionaldo | 2ECE-A | 09.08.2026

-This repository showcases the objective and detailed discussion of the experiment from the Programming Assignment 2 last September 1, 2026 where the class discussed Module 2 - **Numpy and Pandas**
+This repository showcases the objective and detailed discussion of the experiment from the Programming Assignment 2 last September 1, 2026 where the class discussed Module 2 - **Numerical Python (NUMPY)**

 ---
 ### **Objectives**